pivotal-cf/docs-aws-services/creating.html.md.erb.md

 The current version of the Service Broker for AWS supports the following services:

-  * AWS RDS for PostgreSQL
+  * Amazon RDS for PostgreSQL
-  * AWS S3
+  * Amazon S3
-  * AWS RDS for MySQL
+  * Amazon RDS for MySQL
-  * AWS RDS for Aurora
+  * Amazon Aurora
-  * AWS RDS for SQL Server
+  * Amazon RDS for SQL Server
-  * AWS DynamoDB
+  * Amazon DynamoDB
-  * AWS RDS for Oracle
+  * Amazon RDS for Oracle Database
-  * AWS RDS for MariaDB
+  * Amazon RDS for MariaDB
-  * AWS SQS
+  * Amazon SQS

 Developers create and manage service instances of the Service Broker for AWS through the cf CLI or Apps Manager.